Neurofibromatosis in AdultSee also in: External and Internal Eye

 Other malignancies and tumors associated with NF1 include gliomas (especially optic pathway gliomas, occurring in 10%-15% of patients), pheochromocytomas, meningiomas, sarcomas, gastrointestinal tumors of neuroendocrine origin such as duodenal carcinoid tumors, and juvenile myelomonocytic leukemia.
 In addition to tumors and skin findings, patients may also have learning disabilities (30%-50%), skeletal anomalies, vasculopathies (including heart disease), and endocrinologic abnormalities.

-Neurofibromatosis type 2 (also known as bilateral acoustic neurofibromatosis, central neurofibromatosis, or NF2) is an inherited, autosomal dominant genetic disorder that affects approximately 1 in 33 000 individuals.
+NF2, also known as bilateral acoustic neurofibromatosis and central neurofibromatosis, is an inherited autosomal dominant genetic disorder that is approximately 10 times less common than NF1.
 Patients with NF2 present primarily with vestibular schwannomas (schwannomas of the eighth cranial nerve), which are frequently bilateral.
-Hearing loss may also be present.
-NF2, which is 10 times less common than NF1, is associated with mutation of a different tumor suppressor gene that is located on chromosome 22 and codes for a protein called merlin.
+Hearing loss may be present.
+NF2 is associated with a different suppressor gene mutation than NF1.
+It is located on chromosome 22 and codes for a protein called merlin.
 Patients have fewer café au lait macules than those with NF1, and they do not form Lisch nodules in the iris.

 Q85.01 – Neurofibromatosis, type 1